anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The weak can never forgive.
-Forgiveness is the attribute of the strong.
+Quote: All truths are easy to understand once they are discovered; the point is to discover them.

-By: Mahatma Gandhi
+By: Galileo Galilei